Three-body universality in the B meson sector: Conclusions

 \section{Conclusions}

 In this work, we have investigated the bound states and scattering processes of $B$ and $B^*$ mesons off the $Z_b (10610)$ and the $Z'_b(10650)$.
 Using an pionless EFT with short-range contact interactions, we have derived the integral equations for the corresponding scattering amplitudes to leading order in the EFT expansion.
 Furthermore, we investigated the ultraviolet behavior of the scattering amplitudes and ruled out the possibility of bound states of three bottom mesons due to the Efimov effect in all considered channels.
-Due to the absence of the Efimov effect and the resulting absence of three-body forces at leading order, we were able to predict the phase shifts and scattering lengths for the elastic scattering of $Z_b B$, $Z_b B^*$, $Z'_b B$ and $Z'_b B^*$.
+As a consequence, there are no three-body forces at leading order, and we were able to predict the phase shifts and scattering lengths for the elastic scattering of $Z_b B$, $Z_b B^*$, and $Z'_b B^*$.
 Our analysis showed the the $Z'_b B^*$ channel, in particular, is close to supporting an Efimov state and has a very large scattering length.
 Our predictions could, in principle, be tested via the final state interactions in the decays of heavier particles into three $B/B^*$ mesons (cf.~the discussion in Ref.~\cite{Canham_Hammer_3}) or in lattice simulations.
 Because of the universality of large scattering length physics, they apply to any system with short-range interactions and the same spin-isospin structure.

 In the future, it would be interesting to calculate the effective range corrections to our results.
 While this is straightforward in principle, at present there is no experimental information on the effective ranges available such that only order of magnitude estimates are feasible.
 Since the $Z_b (10610)$ is at the border of applicability of pionless EFT, an extension to include explicit pions analog to XEFT for the $X(3872)$ in the charm sector~\cite{XEFT_1, XEFT_2} should be considered.
 With respect to future lattice calculations, it would then also be interesting to investigate the light quark mass dependence and finite volume effects in a framework with explicit pions~\cite{Baru:2013rta,Jansen:2013cba,Jansen:2015lha}.
+A related process is the short-distance production of three $B/B^*$ mesons.
+This process is also observable when the $Z_b$ and/or $Z_b'$ mesons are virtual states and will be considered in a forthcoming publication.
+For an investigation in the $D$ meson sector, see Ref.~\cite{Braaten:2021iot}.

 Universal three-body states bound by the Efimov effect have been found in various areas of physics, ranging from nuclear physics to ultracold atoms~\cite{Hammer:2010kp,Hammer:2017tjm,Naidon:2016dpf,Greene:2017cik}.
 While the search for hadronic molecules bound by the Efimov effect has not been successful so far, it remains an intriguing possibility to form shallow three-body hadronic molecules with universal properties.